 The HRC called for Expressions of Capability from researchers, community organisations, and other stakeholders to be part of a collaborative research team.
 Through this process, the HRC heard about the skills, experience, and connections respondents could contribute.
 We also heard about the research questions related to climate change and health and wellbeing that respondents wanted to help answer.

 Phase 2.
-Collaboration workshop
+Collaboration workshop (Invitations now sent)